Xiaohong-Deng/ticketee/README.md

 ### About
-It's a project-ticket tracking system built in rails
+It's a project-ticket tracking system built in rails.
+It use Travis CI and Heroku for deployment.

 ### About ERB file in sublime